Skip to main content

 zsh, bash, fish, powershell, elvish]

-sudo casper-client generate-completion --shell powershell
+sudo casper-client generate-completion --shell bash

 You need to source the new auto completion script or log out and log in again to activate it for the current shell: